 In March 2017, Interaction introduced its first Fitability program.

 General health and wellbeing for the people we serve are of utmost importance.
 Exercise and knowledge about nutrition often do not get enough attention, due to other perhaps medical and general day to day care that is considered more important in the lives of people with disabilities.
 Carers/family members simply struggle to find the time to investigate and action options of this nature.

 Interaction has made it easier by way of offering a health & fitness program.

-Craft is also available at Interaction (each Friday and every second Saturday) and is an effective way to stimulate and focus a person’s attention.
+Craft is also available at Interaction (every second Saturday) and is an effective way to stimulate and focus a person’s attention.
 The activities can be relaxing as well as therapeutic, and can help people with disabilities perceive the world in a better and more in-depth manner.

 These activities can bring about changes in emotional, thought and behavioural patterns.
 Activities such as painting, cutting and tracing can also help improve fine motor skills.
 Group craft activities help develop social skills and promote better understanding.

 Music sessions are held in Interaction’s training room every Thursday afternoon, and every second Saturday.
 Music is a universal language – an effective educational and therapeutic tool for both children and adults with all forms of disabilities – it provides significant assistance with memory.

 Everyone can enjoy and participate in music, even if they experience difficulties in other areas.

 A new program added to our calendar!
 Each month we focus on learning a new skill, with sessions including Computer Skills, Budgeting and Painting.